Quark and gluon two-loop beam functions for leading-jet $p_T$ and slicing at NNLO: Analytic computation of the quark and gluon beam functions

-As such, we conclude that the factorisation theorem~\eqref{eq:factorisation} is preserved at NNLO and the mixing terms in Eq.~\eqref{eq:BsubtrSC} vanish upon performing the multipole expansion discussed above.
+which we have verified by explicit calculation.
+As such, we conclude that the factorisation theorem~\eqref{eq:factorisation} is preserved at NNLO and there are no additional mixing terms in Eq.~\eqref{eq:BsubtrSC} after performing the multipole expansion discussed above.
 The procedure leading to Eq.~\eqref{eq:BsubtrSC} can be used as a way to compute $\Delta I^{\rm subtracted}_{FF^\prime}$ without performing the multipole expansion of the measurement function, but the apparent presence of mixing terms does not constitute a breaking of the SCET factorisation theorem at this perturbative order.
 For the interested reader, together with the results for the two-loop subtracted beam functions, we also provide in the ancillary files the expressions for the mixing terms of Eq.~\eqref{eq:BsubtrSC}, $\Delta \overline{I}^{\rm mix}_{FF^\prime}$, obtained without performing the multipole expansion discussed above.

 We note that our findings are also consistent with the QCD formulation of the resummation of the jet-vetoed cross section~\cite{Banfi:2012yh,Banfi:2012jm}.
 Eq.~\eqref{eq:mixing} predicts a clustering between soft $k^\mu \sim (\lambda,\lambda,\lambda)$ and collinear $k^\mu \sim (\lambda^2,1,\lambda)$ modes which is absent in the QCD formulation due to the nature of the jet algorithms belonging to the generalised $k_t$ family.
 By construction, these do not cluster together partons that fly at very different rapidities, as it is the case for a soft and a collinear parton which feature a large rapidity separation $|\eta|\sim |\ln 1/\lambda^2 |\gg 1$.
 The only possible clustering between a collinear and a soft parton in QCD is when the latter is also collinear, i.e.~$k^\mu \sim (\lambda^2,1,\lambda)$ albeit with a small energy, which is entirely accounted for in the definition of the beam functions.
 Therefore, the absence of mixing terms in the SCET formulation is consistent with the QCD expectation.